 June is recognized as Alzheimer's and Brain Awareness Month to bring attention to and spread the word about Alzheimer's disease and other dementia-related conditions.
-The Alzheimer's Association states that worldwide, there are more than 55 million people who are living with Alzheimer's or some of 81 and 90.
+The Alzheimer's Association states that worldwide, there are more than 55 million people who are living with Alzheimer's or some related visits made during that time were from people between the ages of 81 and 90.
 The average age of patients was 79.
-There was no forms of dementia than the other.
+There was no difference in visits between genders, which is on trend with national data.
+Neither gender is more likely to develop Alzheimer's or other forms of dementia than the other.